FluffyLogic/Prototype-Raymarcher/README.md

 Where possible, i have added comments in code relating the used function to the sources created by above authors.
 Since this is my pet project i intermittently worked on, i most likely managed to loose track of all authors whose published code i used to construct my own files.
-If i recall any more of them, i'll add the to the above list and/or mention in shader code where applicable.
+If i recall any more of them, i'll add them to the above list and/or mention in shader code where applicable.

 DESCRIPTION